Use NFSEstimated reading time: 2 minutes

 One way to configure DTR to use an NFS directory is at install time:

-When you join replicas to the DTR cluster, the replicas will pick up that configuration, so you don’t need to specify it again.
+When joining replicas to a DTR cluster, the replicas will pick up your storage configuration, so you will not need to specify it again.

 Reconfigure DTR to use NFS

-If you’re upgrading from a previous version of DTR and are already using NFS you can continue using the same configurations.
+When upgrading from a previous version of DTR that is already using NFS, you can continue using the same configurations.
 To support NFS v4, additional NFS reconfiguration options have been added to the CLI.
 See docker/dtr reconfigure for more details.

-If you want to start using the new DTR built-in support for NFS you can reconfigure DTR:
+To take advantage of the new DTR built-in support for NFS, you can reconfigure DTR to use NFS:

-If you want to reconfigure DTR to stop using NFS storage, leave the option in blank:
+To reconfigure DTR to stop using NFS storage, leave the

-If the IP address of your NFS server changes, even if the DNS address is kept the same, you should reconfigure DTR to stop using NFS storage, and then add it back again.
+If the IP address of your NFS server changes with the DNS address staying the same, you should still reconfigure DTR to stop using NFS storage, and then add it back again.